 Lakes and streams weave through a number of historic buildings and follies, including the famed Robert Adam Orangery, providing constant contours for sculpture.
 Our nationally important collection of historic trees frame each vista and house thousands of birds and wildlife.
 Some of our trees are 1,000 years old, some were planted this year.

-The sculpture park sits on a 100 acre Rewilding project which, along with the historic gardens, is leading the way in smaller scale Wilding programmes.
+The sculpture park is surrounded by a 100 acre Rewilding project which, along with the historic gardens, is leading the way in smaller scale Wilding programmes.
 Visitors get to experience natural climate solutions in action.
 Biodiversity abounds, nature leads.
 A place where time stood still.
 Where wildlife and plantlife regeneration comes first.

 We believe that nature and wildlife form part of the living sculpture.
 Here they co-exist with environmental artworks.
 We see it as one vast art installation.
 After all, art is place.